jwcastillo/neogasliquid/README.md

 Interest: 2.2 GAS == 14,6 %

-Maximal duration: approx. 1 year (the exact Block height has to be calculated)
+Maximal duration: approx. 1 year (for now the exact Block height has to be calculated)

+Here you can try some example calculations:  https://neodepot.org/

 # Future Work